WolfgangMehner/vim-plugins/vim-support/README.md

 ================================================================================
   [sec_release]: #release-notes

-RELEASE NOTES FOR VERSION 2.5alpha
+RELEASE NOTES FOR VERSION 2.5beta
 ----------------------------------------------------------------------
 - Add configuration variables `g:Vim_Ctrl_j` and `g:Vim_Ctrl_d` to control the creation of the `CTRL+J` and `CTRL+D` maps.
+- Remove `g:Vim_CreateMenusDelayed`, use `g:Vim_LoadMenus` instead.
 - Remove the definition of the map `SHIFT+F1`.
 Add it to your filetype plug-in if you want to use it.
 - Minor changes.